 Having someone in the 'ARIN-NET' and the 'ARIN-ADMIN' roles is required for a Detailed Reassign.
-As I mentioned with Joe earlier, it is currently not possible to have a single Contact with both roles, so you'll need two.
+It is currently not possible to have a single Contact with both roles, so you'll need two contacts listed.

 Here is the last piece, our IP block: